Displaying results 1 - 4 of 4

 Content Type: Abstract

 During the 2009 H1N1 influenza pandemic, the Washington State Department of Health (DOH) temporarily made lab-confirmed influenza hospitalizations and deaths reportable.
 As reporting influenza hospitalizations is resource intensive for hospitals,… read more… timely source of hospitalization information.
-Despite a lack of com- plete overlap between records reported through PHIMS …
+Despite a lack of com- plete overlap between records reported through …